 Wake Forest University School of Medicine has a long tradition of excellence in training physicians.
 Our vision is to be national leaders in medical education and innovation, graduating purpose-driven physicians committed to improving the health of individuals and communities.
-Students are trained at both the Bowman Gray Center for Medical Education and at Wake Forest Baptist Medical Center, an internationally recognized academic medical center with roots dating back to 1922 and the founding of North Carolina Baptist Hospital.
+Students are trained at both the Bowman Gray Center for Medical Education, Atrium Health Wake Forest Baptist Medical Center (Winston-Salem), and the Atrium Health Carolinas Medicine Center (Charlotte).
+The Atrium Health Wake Forest Baptist Medical Center is an internationally recognized academic medical center with roots dating back to 1922 and the founding of North Carolina Baptist Hospital.

 The purpose-designed Bowman Gray Center has allowed the school of medicine to join our investigative and educational colleagues in Wake Forest Innovation Quarter in downtown Winston-Salem.